 Once the sauce has simmered enough to be considered ready and the chicken is cooked enough to eat turn all of the heat off and prepare to plate these items.

-It’s not everyday that you hear about eggplant on your breakfast plate but the other day that is exactly what I made.
-I had some eggplant left over from the night before along with some potatoes.
-I cooked up some bacon and then heated the left over eggplant and potatoes in the same pan.
-Next, I fried up a couple of eggs and made a hearty and delicious breakfast as seen above.
+It’s not very often that you see eggplant on your breakfast plate but the other day that is exactly what happened.
+I had some eggplant and potatoes left over from the night before.
+I cooked up some bacon, wiped the grease and heated the left over eggplant and potatoes in the same pan.
+Next, I fried up a couple of eggs and ending up making a hearty and delicious breakfast as seen above.

-Using leftovers is a fun thing to throw in your breakfast mix.
-I have warmed up Chinese food from the night before and scrambled a couple of eggs into it on many occasions.
-Another foodie thing that I do is to scramble up some eggs and throw them on top of slices of warmed up the remaining pizza from the night before.
-Sometimes I throw out the bottom bun and fold my Breakfast Jacks in half like a taco.
+Using leftovers is a fun thing to throw in your breakfast recipe mix.
+In the past I have warmed up Chinese food from the night before and scrambled a couple of eggs into it.
+Another cool thing is scramble up some eggs and throw them on top of slices of warmed up pizza from the night before.

 Eggs have been in the diets of humans for many centuries.
 Records from India show that by 3200 BC wild birds were captured and kept for their egg production.
 Roman soldiers would eat deviled eggs for snacks and a popular dessert was fried eggs with honey in Rome.
 Ancient Egyptians ate ostrich eggs.